MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-II-Food-Nutrition-Service-Department-Agriculture/subchapter-A-Child-Nutrition-Programs/part-220-School-Breakfast-Program/section-220.13.md

 (k) State agencies shall require compliance by School Food Authorities with applicable provisions of this part.

-(l) *Data collection related to school food authorities.* (1) Each State agency must collect data related to school food authorities that have an agreement with the State agency to participate in the program for each of Federal fiscal years 2006 through 2009, including those school food authorities that participated only for part of the fiscal year.
-Such data shall include:

-(i) The name of each school food authority;

-(ii) The city in which each participating school food authority was headquartered and the name of the state;

-(iii) The amount of funds provided to the participating organization, i.e., the amount of federal funds reimbursed to each participating school food authority; and

-(iv) The type of participating organization, e.g., government agency, educational institution, non-profit organization/secular, non-profit organization/faith-based, and “other.”

-(2) On or before August 31, 2007, and each subsequent year through 2010, State agencies must report to FNS data as specified in paragraph (l)(1) of this section for the prior Federal fiscal year.
-State agencies must submit this data in a format designated by FNS.

-(m) *Program evaluations.* States, State agencies, and contractors must cooperate in studies and evaluations conducted by or on behalf of the Department, related to programs authorized under the Richard B. Russell National School Lunch Act and the Child Nutrition Act of 1966.
+(l) *Program evaluations.* States, State agencies, and contractors must cooperate in studies and evaluations conducted by or on behalf of the Department, related to programs authorized under the Richard B. Russell National School Lunch Act and the Child Nutrition Act of 1966.

 (44 U.S.C.
 3506; sec.
 812, Pub.
 L. 97-35, 95 Stat.
 521-535 (42 U.S.C.
 1759a); sec.
 819, Pub.
 L. 97-35, 95 Stat.
 533 (42 U.S.C.
 1759a, 1773 and 1757); Pub.
 L. 79-396, 60 Stat.
 231 (42 U.S.C.
 1751); Pub.
 L. 89-642, 80 Stat 885-890 (42 U.S.C.
 1773); Pub.
 L. 91-248, 84 Stat.
 207 (42 U.S.C.
 1759))[32 FR 37, Jan.
 5, 1967.
 Redesignated by Amdt.
 2, 33 FR 14513, Sept.
 27, 1968]Editorial Note:For Federal Register citations affecting § 220.13, see the List of CFR Sections Affected, which appears in the Finding Aids section of the printed volume and at *www.govinfo.gov.*